 When was the last time you looked at your cable or satellite TV bill?
 When I looked at my bill a few years back, I was disgusted to be paying $70 each month to sit on the couch and zone out.

-I cut the cord in January 2011, and have since saved well over $8,000 that would have gone down the tube!
+I cut the cord in January 2011, and have since saved more than $15,000 that would have gone down the tube!
 Even better, I watch TV less than I did before and enjoy the time I spend watching my favorite shows much more.

 If you want to join in saving $100+ per month on TV, follow along with this guide featuring the best tips and tricks from Living on the Cheap writers to save big getting rid of your cable bill, while still enjoying shows you know and love without breaking the bank.

 Digital TV antenna

 Before cable, everyone had to use rabbit ear antennas to get their TV shows over the airwaves.
 Today, you need is a digital antenna and a cord to plug it into the back of your TV.
 An indoor antenna will pick up your local UHF and VHF stations if you are in range.

 The big drawback is that while old analog antennas could deliver a low-quality signal, digital TV requires a near-perfect signal to work.
 Thanks to the internet, however, you don’t need to rely on your antenna for much more than local TV news and shows from big broadcasters like NBC, CBS, ABC, Fox, and CW.

 An antenna ranges in cost from around $10 to $100-plus.
 The average price for the most popular digital TV antennas on Amazon falls toward the lower one-third of that range.
 In most cases, there are few, if any, benefits to a more expensive antenna.
 However, higher-end antennas may provide a signal boost that can help bring additional channels to your TV.